 You'll see an account dashboard page if your business is already listed.
 You will need to request access or ownership, depending on the situation.

 If your listing is already verified, Google will tell you who verified the listing.
 They'll provide a truncated email address that should indicate who to contact.
 If you didn't do this yourself, you will have to reach the person who previously verified the listing and have them add your Gmail address as an owner so that you can optimize your listing.
 This situation is common if you worked with an SEO person or had someone build your website.

 If your listing has been verified, but you don't know who did it or that person is no longer with you, you can request ownership through Google.
 It will take about a week, but they'll grant your request so that you can complete the process.
 Having someone add you to an account is easier than changing ownership.
 If you can find the person who owns the account, start there.

 If you choose the phone call verification method, your listing will be verified almost immediately.
-If you opt for the postcard, it will take about a week before you receive the postcard and you'll then need to enter the code on the postcard to complete the verification process.
+If you opt for the postcard, it will take about a week before you receive the postcard, and you'll then need to enter the code on the postcard to complete the verification process.

 That's all it takes to verify your Google My Business listing.
 You're ready to optimize it and drive more traffic, and you saved yourself hundreds of dollars.
 Go through the process, verify your Google My Business listing, and then you can hang up the next time the scammers call you.